Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \item If some received decided command \co{c} is for \co{slot\_out} (line 15), get the client, command id, and operation in \co{c} (line 16), and if there was not already a decision for \co{c} in some earlier slot \co{s} and the operation is not reconfiguration (line 17), apply the operation to \co{state} to obtain a new state and a result (line 18), and send the result with the command id to the client (line 19).

 \end{itemize}

 The complete preemption functionality is expressed simply on lines 50-51 and 37-38, and reconfiguration is completely expressed on lines 6 and 10-11 with two increments on lines 14 and 20.
-Again, these are easy to see due to our use of high-level control flows and synchronization conditions.
+These are easy to see, again due to our use of high-level queries for control flows and synchronization conditions.

 \mysec{Issues and fixes} This section describes useless replies, unnecessary delays, liveness violations and fixes discovered in developing the specification in Figure~\ref{fig-vrapaxos-da}.
 All problems to be described were difficult to find in the original pseudocode due to complex control flows.
-Developing higher-level specifications, especially using nondeterministic \co{await} with message-history queries for synchronization conditions, helped us understand the algorithm better and discover these problems easily.
+Developing higher-level specifications, especially using nondeterministic \co{await} with message-history queries for synchronization conditions, helped us understand the algorithm better and discover these problems easily, by just following the simplified algorithm flows.

+The useless replies and unnecessary delays are small inefficiencies, but they violated invariants, making it hard to understand the pseudocode, find the invariants, and write high-level queries.
+The liveness violations are easy to find after high-level queries are used.

 The liveness violations can occur if messages can be lost.
 The liveness violation in Replica was confirmed by author van Renesse when we first discovered it.
-However, we recalled later that the paper has used a fair links assumption, and assumes that messages are periodically retransmitted until an ack is received.
+However, we recalled later that the paper has used a fair links assumption.
+It is a strong assumption, and assumes that messages are periodically retransmitted until an ack is received.
 Nonetheless, implementing such retransmission is not easy without slowing down the executions too much, because even TCP connections can break, and retransmission would need to include repairing broken TCP connections.
 The Ovid framework by the authors~\cite{ovid2016} does such repair and retransmission automatically.
-When we discovered the liveness violation in Leader, we learned from author van Renesse that making a framework like Ovid efficient is difficult.
+When we discovered the liveness violation in Leader, we learned from author van Renesse that making a framework like Ovid efficient is very difficult.
 We describe fixes without relying on message retransmission.

 \begin{description}

 \item {\bf Useless replies in Acceptor are fixed.} In Figure~\ref{fig-vrapaxos-da}, if an acceptor receives a \co{2a} message with a larger ballot \co{b} than the maximum ballot in all sent \co{1b} messages, i.e., all received \co{1a} messages, it replies with the same ballot \co{b} (line 48), which will be used when counting majority for ballot \co{b}, exactly as in Basic Paxos.
 In the original pseudocode, it replies with that maximum (line 15 in Figure~4 in~\cite{vra15paxos}), smaller than \co{b}, causing the reply to be ignored by the Commander and Leader processes, rendering the reply useless.